akerber47/akerber47.github.io/study.md

     - Effective Modern C++
     - A Tour of C++

+- Work lecture series
+  - Basic machine learning
+  - Some topics in machine learning
+  - Basic theoretical statistics

 Supplemental books:
 - Varian, Intermediate Microeconomics
 - Ross, A First Course in Probability
+- Murphy, Machine Learning: a Probabilistic Perspective
+- Rice, Mathematical Statistics and Data Analysis

 ### 2018

 I bought a bunch of books but didn't get through most of them.

-Skimmed:
-- AI (Russell--Norvig)
+Nothing organized completed this year.

+Supplemental books:
+- Russell & Norvig, Artificial Intelligence: A Modern Approach
+- Murphy, Machine Learning: a Probabilistic Perspective
+- Hastie et al, The Elements of Statistical Learning
-- ML (Murphy, Hastie et al)
+- Hastie et al, Introduction to Statistical Learning
-- Statistics (Rice, Ch 9-12)
+- Rice, Mathematical Statistics and Data Analysis

 And a brief, aborted stab at Knuth's Art of Computer Programming (hah!).